posit-dev/shiny-vscode/README.md

 The Shiny extension will ask you which app mode you want to use (display the _app_ or show an _editor_ next to the app) and what action to take (to _open_ or _copy_ the link).You can also configure these options in the extension settings.

 For the reverse operation, use the **Save App from Shinylive Link** command in the command palette to save an app and its files from a Shinylive link.
-You'll be prompted to paste the Shinylive link and then to choose a directory where the app will be saved in your workspace.
+You'll be prompted to paste the Shinylive link and then to choose where the app will be saved in your workspace.

 ## Extension Settings